Keith Urban: 2007–2009: Love, Pain, & The Whole Crazy Thing, Greatest Hits: 18 Kids and Defying Gravity

-2010–2012: Get Closer
+2010–2017: Get Closer, Fuse and Ripcord

 In May 2010, Urban entered the studio to begin work on a new album.
 The recording process was documented in a blog on his official website.
 At the beginning of September, it was announced that the album would be titled Get Closer and would be released on 16 November.
 "Put You in a Song" was released as its first single on 13 September.
 It went to number 2, followed by "Without You", "Long Hot Summer", and "You Gonna Fly", all of which went to number one.
 Urban wrote, "Put You in a Song" with Sarah Buxton and Jedd Hughes, and "Long Hot Summer" with Richard Marx.
-Preston Brust and Chris Lucas, who constitute the LoCash Cowboys, co-wrote "You Gonna Fly" with Jaren Johnston, then-member of the group American Bang.
+Preston Brust and Chris Lucas, who are the LoCash Cowboys, co-wrote "You Gonna Fly" with Jaren Johnston, then-member of the group American Bang.
 After "You Gonna Fly" fell from the charts, Urban released "For You", which was featured as the theme song of the 2012 action film Act of Valor and appeared on the film's soundtrack.
 The song peaked at number six on the country charts.

-On 10 April 2012, Urban was invited to be a member of the Grand Ole Opry by Vince Gill at the third annual We're All for the Hall benefit concert which Urban organized.
+On 10 April 2012, Urban was invited to be a member of the Grand Ole Opry by Vince Gill at the third annual We're All for the Hall benefit concert which Urban organised.
 He was inducted into the Grand Ole Opry on 21 April 2012.

 Urban plays guitar on Tim McGraw's early-2013 single "Highway Don't Care", which also features a guest vocal from Taylor Swift.
 This song is the third single from McGraw's album Two Lanes of Freedom.

-2013–2015: Fuse

 On 13 May 2013, Urban released the single "Little Bit of Everything", produced by Nathan Chapman.
 It was the first single from his eighth studio album, Fuse, which was released on 10 September 2013.
 The official music video for "Little Bit Of Everything" debuted on VEVO on 25 July 2013.
 Unlike his previous albums, Urban co-produced with 10 other producers on this album.
 The album's second single, "We Were Us", is a duet with Miranda Lambert.
 It reached number one on the Country Airplay chart in December 2013.
 The third single, "Cop Car", was released in January 2014.
 A fourth single, "Somewhere in My Car" was released in June 2014.
 A fifth single, a duet with Eric Church, "Raise 'Em Up," was released to country radio on 26 January 2015.
 It reached number 1 on Country Airplay in May 2015.